 In Houghton, one-third of the properties in Houghton are house rentals, which represent 33.33% of the properties on offer.
-The median size of house rentals in Houghton is 100 m², and they cost, on average, £144 per night.
-Furthermore, most house rentals in Houghton can accommodate groups of 4, which makes Houghton a perfect destination for medium-sized groups and families.
+The median size of house rentals in Houghton is 100 m², and they cost, on average, £100 per night.
+Furthermore, most house rentals in Houghton can accommodate groups of 3, which makes Houghton a perfect destination for couples and small groups.
 If you would prefer to book a different holiday property type, you could have a look at private rooms, which are the other most common accommodation type in Houghton.
 Our data shows that the average cost of private rooms is £103 a night for an area of 65 m².

 Choose the perfect holiday letting